Mouneer Anis: Religious career

 Anis sought holy orders at a relatively late age, being ordained deacon in 1997, and priest in 1999.
 He served at All Saints Cathedral in Cairo, and later became Administrator of the Diocese of Egypt.
 He went to do theological and practical training at Moore Theological College, in Sydney, Australia, at the Diocese of Canterbury, in England, and at Nashotah House, in the United States.

 He was elected Bishop of Egypt by the Diocesan Synod, and was the third Egyptian national to serve as bishop of the Diocese of Egypt.
 His consecration took place on 15 May 2000, and served until the mandatory Anglican episcopal retirement age of 70.

 He was also elected in 2007 as the Presiding Bishop of the Episcopal Church in Jerusalem and the Middle East, being reelected in 2012, and finishing his term in 2017.
 His diocese has subsequently separated from the Episcopal Church in Jerusalem and the Middle East, with permission, and formed the autonomous Episcopal/Anglican Province of Alexandria, consisting of four new dioceses, of which he is also the Primate.
 He is one of only a small number of Anglican bishops to have served as the Archbishop and Primate of two different ecclesiastical provinces.

-Anis has been involved in the Anglican realignment, as a member and the current chairman of the Global South Primates Steering Committee.
+Anis has been involved in the Anglican realignment, as a member and the former chairman of the Global South Primates Steering Committee.
 He supported the inception of the Anglican Church in North America in 2009.
 He decided not to attend the first Global Anglican Future Conference, held in Jerusalem, in 2008, but he attended the Global South meeting in Singapore, in 2010.